Old Enough!: Preparations

 The children who participate in the show are chosen after a selection process.
 Before the filming, the program staff and the parents inspect the errand routes, checking to avoid dangers and suspicious people; the people in the neighborhood are informed beforehand.
 The camera and safety crew accompany the children from close by.

+International version

+Two international editions of Old Enough! have been confirmed.
+In 2018, a Singaporean-English version of Old Enough! aired on CNA.
+The show was part of the On The Red Dot before being spun off to a main show in 2021.